-Sucuri vs Jetpack: Which Security Plugin is Right For Your WordPress site?
+Sucuri vs Jetpack: Which Security Plugin Actually Works

 by

-In a discussion about WordPress security, Sucuri inevitably comes up.
-It is one of the most popular security plugins available today.
+In a discussion about WordPress security plugins, Sucuri inevitably comes up.
 The pro plans come with a server-side scanner, a firewall, and unlimited manual malware removal.

 Jetpack is an all-in-one solution for a lot of WordPress functionality; not surprising since it is built by Automattic.
 Also, having one plugin do the work of many is an attractive option, so Jetpack is very much a contender in our security plugin testing series.